FREQUENTLY ASKED QUESTIONS

 An insurance policy that protects a lender and/or homebuyer (only if homebuyer purchases a separate policy, called owner’s coverage) against any loss resulting from a title error or dispute.
 On a refinance, if the property has had a recent title insurance policy, a homeowner may sometimes be eligible for a reduced rate on the title insurance (also known as the reissue or refinance rate).

-The legal evidence of ownership rights to real property.
+The legal documentation and evidence of ownership rights to real property.

 In some cases, if the buyer cannot qualify for a traditional mortgage, the seller my offer to finance the property.
 Seller Financing is pretty rare for a few reasons.
 A seller is usually selling for the equity in their property.
 Few sellers would like to a bank and will take the lump sum payout over the smaller monthly payments.
 Another reason is that the buyers are safer making payments to a bank and banks are regulated in their business practices.